School of Graduate Studies and Research: Institutional Review Board

-- NOTE: For the 2015-2016 academic year, only, previous certificates from the National Institutes of Health (NIH) training course will continue to be accepted.
+- NOTE: Beginning with the 2016-2017 academic year, certificates from the National Institutes of Health (NIH) training course will no longer be accepted.

 2. Complete the IRB review request form listed below.
 Instructions on what is required in the application are contained in the checklists.

 NOTE: Please do not use old versions of the IRB Review Request Form.
 The current version is dated 02-11-2016.
 Version dates are in the footer of each page.